Business

 Understanding the Useful Life of an Asset

 What is the useful life of an asset?
-The useful life of an asset, also known as economic life or service life, is an estimate of how long you can reasonably expect to use an asset for the benefit of your organisation.
-It also tells you how long the asset will remain functional and generate income.
-The useful life definition will vary depending on the type of asset and how many years make up the asset’s lifespan.
+Also called economic life or service life, it is an estimate of how long you can reasonably expect an asset to benefit your organisation, including how long it stays functional and keeps generating income.
+The number changes with the type of asset and the years that make up its lifespan.

 What Is Depreciation?

-In other words: useful life and depreciation indicate how long you have before a significant investment is required to replace critical assets.
+Put plainly: useful life and depreciation tell you how long you have before a significant investment is needed to replace critical assets.

 What Is the Difference Between Fixed Assets and Tangible Assets?

-Fixed assets are long-term tangible assets, such as buildings, machinery, cars and trucks, furniture, and computer equipment.
+Fixed assets are long-term tangible assets: buildings, machinery, cars and trucks, furniture, and computer equipment.

 Importance of Understanding an Asset’s Useful Life

-Even after an asset reaches the end of its useful life, it may still have value and remain in use for years to come.
-What expires is your ability to claim the depreciation of a fixed asset from a financial and accounting perspective.
+And an asset that has reached the end of its useful life is not necessarily finished.
+It may keep working for years.
+What expires is your ability to claim the depreciation of a fixed asset for financial and accounting purposes.

 How to Determine the Useful Life of an Asset

-Businesses can use several different ways to determine asset life expectancy, including:
+Businesses have several ways to determine asset life expectancy, including:

 - Manufacturer specifications